MEL can help you test for PFAS contamination in your soil and/or water.

 Sampling Methodology

-- Avoid contaminating your samples - read guidance above first!
+Avoid contaminating your samples - read some guidance first!

 Sample Requirements